Skip to main content

-The question being, if you have the freedom to choose between a few things that are, for all practical purposes, the same, do you really have a freedom of choice?
+The question being, why independent artists?
+If you have the freedom to choose between a few things that are, for all practical purposes, the same, do you really have a freedom of choice?
 Once upon a time, there was but one Catholic Church and the service was in Latin and there was NO music.

 No freedom of choice there.
 One couldn’t say ‘honey, let’s pop down to the new church on the corner and hear the service in German, so we’d know what the hell their saying, and maybe they’ll have some nice lute music.’